 About Ellen Sullivan

-Ellen is licensed to practice state law in Massachusetts and, with her Massachusetts license, is able to practice immigration law throughout the U.S. In addition to immigration law, Ellen practices non-profit law and Massachusetts medical marijuana law.
-In 2013 and 2014, she represented applicants for Massachusetts medical marijuana registered dispensary certificates.
-Currently, she advises on immigration and non-profit issues related to medical marijuana.
+Ellen is licensed to practice state law in Massachusetts and, with her Massachusetts license, is able to practice immigration law throughout the U.S.

 Since 2005, Ellen has been honored to work with hundreds of immigrants and their employers and/or families.
 Her representation ranges from simple consultations to complex litigation in federal immigration court.
 She represents clients on family-based and employment-based petitions, as well as humanitarian applications including TPS, asylum, VAWA, and U-visas.
 Ellen represents clients before USCIS and Immigration Court throughout the United States and also represents clients before the Board of Immigration Appeals.
 Ellen has represented clients successfully on complex legal issues such as collateral immigration consequences of criminal convictions, constitutional challenges to guilty pleas, res judicata, 212(c), abandonment of lawful permanent residence, cancellation of removal, asylum, withholding of removal, and mandatory detention.